 Do you have an employer in mind? 🔗

-This is the only place where I’ll say the difference between a certificate or a diploma is an absolute dealbreaker in some cases.
+This is the only place where I’ll say the difference between a certificate and a diploma is an absolute dealbreaker in some cases.
 A lot of legacy employers still want that sweet official degree on your resume, and no amount of certificates or demonstrable skills will change their minds if you’re coming to them for your first programming job.

 However, as I proved for myself, more and more employers are open to hiring without a degree as long as the computer science math and fundamentals have still been learned.
 They’ll look for some external validation on your resume, whether a degree or a certificate, and then they’ll test you in your interview to make sure you’re the right person for the job.
 At that point, as long as you have the skills, it doesn’t matter where they came from.